lyrictraveler/PFTW21/wk12/piano/readme.md

-This p5.js project involves preloading sound so that it is possible to for the user to generate sound by interacting with the webpage.
+This p5.js project involves preloading sound so that it is possible to for the user to generate music by interacting with the webpage.